andrewschmidt-a/moran/README.md

 }),
 ```

-## What to develop your own module??
+## Want to develop your own module??
 It's simple!
 All you need is to define a schema and resolver for your data!

 ```javascript